WSU-cshimizu/ceg4110-group-project-chimera/deliverables/Requirement and Design Specficiaton/reqs.md

 _As a user, I want to be able to see reports of other people's entity sightings, so that I can stay informed about what's going on._

-1. User Acces to Sighting Reports
+1. User Access to Sighting Reports
   1. The system must allow users to browse through reports submitted by others without needing to submit a remport themselves.
   2. Users must be able to search for specific reports based on keywords (such as the entity name, location, or date of the sighting).
   3. Users must be able to filter report based on criteria such as: